thinking-binaries/variable_duty_cycle/README.md

 as an alternative way of generating modulated tones on small micro:controllers, perhaps with some limited hardware assist via a simple hardware timing unit that effectively implements the VDC algorithm with some simple counters.

+* Link in some work on general prescaler registers, and show how this overlaps with the VDC concept.

 David Whale